adrianleh/adrianleh.github.io/_pages/about.md

 Hi!
 ======
-I'm a PhD student at the University of Chicago working on bu(quantum) programming languages and verification, adivsed by [John Reppy](https://people.cs.uchicago.edu/~jhr/).
+I'm a PhD student at the University of Chicago working on quantum programming languages and verification, adivsed by [John Reppy](https://people.cs.uchicago.edu/~jhr/), working with [Robert Rand](https://rand.cs.uchicago.edu/).
 My interests lie in programming languages: compilation, verification, and using PL for better software engineering.
 I'm currently exploring applying these techniques to quantum computing.
 Before starting my PhD, I obtained my undergraduate degree in computer science from Karlsruhe Institute of Technology in Germany.
 Subsequently, I worked as a software engineer at LogMeIn.
 Being an engineer at heart, I still possess a strong passion for utilizing technology to tackle complex challenges and for creating high-quality software.

 {% include base_path %}